 If you notice that someone is engaging in risky or dangerous behavior, you need to get them help as soon as possible.
 Increasing an opioid dosage can lead to terminal health problems or overdose.
 If possible, try to speak with a treatment specialist and learn how to stay an effective intervention.
 Doing so can save the addicted person’s life.

-Learn More About Painkiller Addiction at Midwest Detox Center
+Learn More About Symptoms of Painkiller Addiction at Midwest Detox Center

 If you have a loved one who has a painkiller addiction and needs help getting them treatment, contact Midwest Detox Center at 833.647.0392, or contact us online.
 Let us help you identify addiction symptoms and stage an intervention for a friend or loved one.
 Our addiction treatment therapies help you or a family member get on the road to recovery.